-All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 semester hours of approved course work in General Studies, as described on pages 71-74.
-General Studies courses are listed on pages 74-94, in the course descriptions, in the Schedules of Classes, and in the Summer Sessions Bulletin.
+All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 semester hours of approved course work.
+(See "General Studies," page 87.)
+For General Studies courses, see the "General Studies Courses" table, page 90, the course descriptions, the Schedule of Classes, and the Summer Sessions Bulletin.